 5 Simple Tips to Keep Your ATV Clean

 Most ATV riders know their machine can withstand water as long as it doesn't enter the exhaust system.
 Think of it as drinking water too fast and having it accidentally go down your windpipe rather than your throat.
-Power-washing your mud-covered four-wheeler without closing off the exhaust will have the same painful effect.
-By placing a simple muffler plug into the exhaust pipe of your ATV, you can get started on the spray down process without fear of causing any damage to your offroad vehicle.
+Power-washing your mud-covered four-wheeler without closing off the exhaust has the same unpleasant effect.
+Placing a simple muffler plug into the exhaust pipe of your ATV allows you to spray it down without fear of causing any damage to your quad.

 Get an Air Box Cover

-Caked-up dirt on your ATV is a sign of how hard you rode it, and the cleaning process is going to take some serious elbow grease.
-Clearing dirt and debris from the air box is an important step, but not before installing an air box cover to keep water out completely.
+Caked-up dirt on your ATV is a sign of how hard you rode it, and the cleaning process takes some serious elbow grease.
+Clearing dirt and debris from the air box is an important step, but not before installing an airbox cover to keep water out.
 By investing in a simple air box cover, you're sparing yourself the grief of accidentally spraying water into the carburetor or engine.

-PRO TIP: Keep degreasers away from your plastic parts to prevent peeling and discoloration.
+PRO TIP: Keep degreasers away from plastic parts to prevent peeling and discoloration.
 Even light chemicals can tarnish anodized aluminum or high polish wheels.
-If possible, work quickly when using both cleaners and de-greasers on all ATV parts, and aim for one minute or less between soaping the parts and rinsing them thoroughly.
+Work quickly when using cleaners and de-greasers on all ATV parts, and aim for one minute or less between soaping the parts and rinsing them thoroughly.